What can you do about Stormwater Pollution?

 - Reduce the amount of paved area and increase the amount of vegetated area in your yard.
 Use native plants in your landscaping to reduce the need for watering during dry periods.
 Consider directing downspouts away from paved surfaces onto lawns and other measures to increase infiltration and reduce polluted runoff.

 - When walking your pet, remember to pick up the waste and dispose of it properly.
 Flushing pet waste is the best disposal method.
 Leaving pet waste on the ground increases public health risks by allowing harmful bacteria and nutrients to wash into the storm drain and eventually into local waterbodies.
+Please see this flyer for helpful information.

 Swimming Pool and Spa